ORNAMENT IS NOT DECORATION.

 IT IS A SYSTEM THAT ORGANIZES BEHAVIOR.

-Nina Schrödl is an Austrian artist whose work investigates ornament and surface as structures of power, repetition, and disappearance within domestic and public space.
+Nina Schrödl aka LEVETT is an Austrian artist whose work investigates ornament and surface as structures of power, repetition, and disappearance within domestic and public space.

 Surface Systems